syedadils28/python-songs-lyrics/Readme.md

-# 🎤 Sahiba Karaoke Lyrics in Python
+# 🎤 Lyrics in Python

 This project is a **Python-based karaoke-style lyric display**.
 It prints lyrics character-by-character with different speeds to create an animated typing effect.